njoy/RECONR/docs/CodeDescription/index.rst

 The call operator is analogous to the ``reconr`` subroutine in Legacy NJOY.
 It then makes a series of calls to other methods to perform all the calculations that are performed.

 The data needed to perform the operations done in RECONR is contained in a ``ResonanceReconstructionDataDelivery`` :doc:`R2D2` object.
-After the input evaluation file is read in, the data is passed to the ``ResonanceReconstructionDataDelivery`` constructor to:
+After the input evaluation file is read in with the ``getEvaluated`` function, the data is passed to the ``ResonanceReconstructionDataDelivery`` constructor to:

 .. toctree::
    :maxdepth: 2